devConvert/flow_lead_test/README.md

 }
 ```

-The "data" parameter is a JSON string encoded in Base64.
+The "data" parameter is a JSON string encoded as Base64.
 The following code in PHP demonstrates how to encode an array with lead information:
 ```
 $data = base64_encode(json_encode(array(